Codegazers/k8s-vagrant/demo/MinikubeNginxQuickDemo.md

 kubectl get all --namespace default
 ~~~

-### For quick access we prepare some envirnment variables
+### For quick access we prepare some environment variables
 ~~~